stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/IP2038_Assessment_Guidance.md

 3. retrieve more information on the source of the data by using the `owid_source()` function, adding the name of the object where the data is stored within brackets

 ![](images/owid_search_political_regime.png){width=90%}

+It is answer this question by looking at any of the datasets listed at the beginning of the assessment template.

 ### Combining the data